uadmin/uadmin-docs/_build/html/_sources/api/fetching_records.rst.txt

 -------------------
 `Back To Top`_

-GetFieldsAPI is a function that gets all fields based on an assigned model name.
-Function:

 .. code-block:: go

-    func(w http.ResponseWriter, r *http.Request, session *Session)
+    func GetFieldsAPI(w http.ResponseWriter, r *http.Request, session *Session)

+GetFieldsAPI returns a list of fields in a model.

 Parameters: